European-MTP-Accute-Stroke-Detection/Tabular-AI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project and Repository

-This repository encompasses the comprehensive backend development of the "Decision Support Tool for Acute Stroke Diagnosis," undertaken as a collaborative effort by our master's team.
+This repository encompasses the comprehensive tabular AI development of the "Decision Support Tool for Acute Stroke Diagnosis," undertaken as a collaborative effort by our master's team.

-The backend fulfills several vital functions, including:
+The tabular AI fulfills several vital functions, including:

-* Execution of AI models: It efficiently runs the sophisticated AI models designed to aid in acute stroke diagnosis.
-* Generation of AI model explanations: The backend creates concise and interpretable explanations for the predictions made by the AI models, ensuring transparency and user trust.
-* Database management with Google Firebase: It effectively manages data storage, retrieval, and interaction with the Google Firebase platform, promoting seamless and secure information handling.
-* Additional functionalities: The backend is designed to handle various other tasks essential for the smooth functioning of the decision support tool, making it versatile and adaptive.
+* Experimentation with different ML techniques, such as Catboost, XGBoost, GDTs, etc.
+* Data preprcessing of tabular dataset containing medical stroke data.
+* Experimentation with XAI for Catboost

 <p align="right">(<a href="#readme-top">back to top</a>)</p>